CL0SeY/dotnet-mono-docker/README.md

 ## What's not

-- NodeJS and therefore gulp or bower.
+- NodeJS and therefore bower.
 If you need these, use [cl0sey/dotnet-mono-node-docker](https://github.com/CL0SeY/dotnet-mono-node-docker).
 - An example app!
-See [cl0sey/dotnet-mono-rc2-aspnet-example](https://github.com/CL0SeY/dotnet-mono-rc2-aspnet-example) instead. (needs updating for xenial / RTM / mono 4.4)
+See [CL0SeY/dotnet-mono-aspnet-core-example](https://github.com/CL0SeY/dotnet-mono-aspnet-core-example) instead.